 Financial advisors frequently recommend that you make an S&P 500 tracker—any index fund that replicates the performance of the S&P 500—part of your portfolio’s core.
 That’s in part because the S&P 500 gives you exposure to a diversified list of 500 blue-chip companies, which provides a balance of growth and income potential.

 But that’s also because, if you’re looking for that kind of large-cap exposure, index funds typically do better than your average human manager.
-We said it last year, and it’s the same again this year: According to S&P Dow Jones Indices data, a majority of large-cap managers have underperformed the S&P 500 every year since 2010.
+According to S&P Dow Jones Indices, in 2024, “65% of all active large-cap U.S. equity funds underperformed the S&P 500, worse than the 60% rate observed in 2023 and slightly above the 64% average annual rate reported over the 24-year history of our SPIVA Scorecards.”

 “I’m not recommending people make a change,” says Todd Rosenbluth, Head of Research at VettaFi, “but if you’re starting a new position, you might as well save at least 1 basis point.”